Commutative d-Torsion K-Theory and Its Applications: -cohomology

 \section{$C(d,m)$-cohomology}

-For each $m\geq 1$ we introduce a spectrum, denoted by $C(d,m)$, obtained from the commutative $d$-torsion $K$-theory spectrum $k\mu_d$.
-This spectrum serves as a stable version of a quotient of $B(\ZZ/d,U(m))$ in the sense that the infinite loop space associated to the spectrum $C(d,m)$ will be the corresponding quotient space of the stable version $B(\ZZ/d,U)$.
+For each $m\geq 1$ we \revthr{construct} a spectrum, denoted by $C(d,m)$, obtained from the commutative $d$-torsion $K$-theory spectrum $k\mu_d$.
 In this section we compute the homotopy groups of $C(d,m)$ and describe the $C(d,m)$-cohomology of a space.
 In \S \ref{sec:LCS} we will see that $C(d,m)$-cohomology informs us about operator solutions of linear constraint systems.
 These operator solutions play a significant role in quantum information theory.